paarandika/QGA-Implementation/README.md

 # QGA-Implementation

 In this project I have tried implement the qunantum genetic algorithm suggested by Yang, Wang, & Jiao (2004) and Wang et al. (2013) in Microsoft Q#.
 However, their algrithm cannot be implemented in a an actual quantum environment because it need to access amplitudes of Qubits and needs to measure them to evaluate.
 Therefore, following program does not converge.
+Refer project report for further details.

 Wang, H.; Liu, J.; Zhi, J.; and Fu, C. 2013.
 The improvement of quantum genetic algorithm and its application on function optimization.